MicrosoftDocs/architecture-center/docs/example-scenario/aks-agic/aks-agic-content.md

 - Plan and apply [resource quotas](https://kubernetes.io/docs/concepts/policy/resource-quotas) at the namespace level for all namespaces.
 If pods don't define resource requests and limits, then reject the deployment.
 Monitor resource usage, and then adjust quotas as needed.
 When several teams or tenants share an AKS cluster that has a fixed number of nodes, you can use resource quotas to assign a fair share of resources to each team or tenant.
 - Adopt [limit ranges](https://kubernetes.io/docs/concepts/policy/limit-range) to constrain resource allocations to pods or containers in a namespace, in terms of CPU and memory.
 - Define resource [requests and limits](https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/) explicitly for CPU and memory usage for your pods in the YAML manifests or Helm charts that you use to deploy applications.
 When you specify the resource request for containers in a pod, the Kubernetes scheduler uses this information to decide which node to place the pod on.
-When you specify a resource limit, such as the CPU or memory, for a container, the kubelet enforces those limits so that the running container can't use more of that resource than the limit you set.
+When you specify a resource limit for a container, such as the CPU or memory, the kubelet enforces those limits so that the running container can't use more of that resource than the limit you set.
-- To maintain the availability of applications, define [pod disruption budgets](https://kubernetes.io/docs/tasks/run-application/configure-pdb) to make sure that a minimum number of pods are available in the cluster.
+- Maintain the availability of applications by defining [pod disruption budgets](https://kubernetes.io/docs/tasks/run-application/configure-pdb) to make sure that a minimum number of pods are available in the cluster.
 - Use [priority classes](https://kubernetes.io/docs/concepts/configuration/pod-priority-preemption) to indicate the importance of a pod.
 If the scheduler can't schedule a pod, it tries to preempt, or evict, lower-priority pods so it can schedule the pending pod.
 - Use Kubernetes [taints and tolerations](https://kubernetes.io/docs/concepts/scheduling-eviction/taint-and-toleration/) to place resource-intensive applications on specific nodes and to avoid noisy neighbor problems.
 Keep node resources available for workloads that require them.
 Don't allow other workloads to be scheduled on the nodes.
 - Use node selectors, node affinity, or inter-pod affinity to control the scheduling of pods on nodes.
 Use inter-pod [affinity and anti-affinity](https://kubernetes.io/docs/concepts/scheduling-eviction/assign-pod-node/#affinity-and-anti-affinity) settings to colocate pods that have chatty communications, to place pods on different nodes, and to avoid running multiple instances of the same kind of pod on the same node.